frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_general.md

 add files on save to it.
 See also {sessions}.

-Under *When saving documents*, you can choose what to do when a document is saved, such as remembering the cursor position and marked lines, or leaving a backup copy of the document (with a `~` appended).
+Under *When saving documents*, you can choose what to do when a document is saved, such as remembering the cursor position and marked lines, formatting, or leaving a backup copy of the document (with a `~` appended).

 Also, you can specify a default folder in which you keep your LilyPond documents.